Carlin-genai/50-prompts/PromptTemplate Practice.md

 ##### 50\.
 Universal Prompt Builder

-###### &nbsp;	You are a Cinespa Sales Executive who Explain home automation to a homeowner to make their likestyle simple and luxury by controlling lights, music, and security with one app.Format as Bullet points highlighting ease, safety, and elegance.
+######  	You are a Cinespa Sales Executive who Explain home automation to a homeowner to make their likestyle simple and luxury by controlling lights, music, and security with one app.Format as Bullet points highlighting ease, safety, and elegance.